Bronchoscopy is a procedure to look directly at the airways in the lungs through a thin, lighted tube (bronchoscope).

 A sinus X-ray is an imaging test that uses X-rays to look at your sinuses.
 The sinuses are air-filled pockets (cavities) near your nasal passage.

-The stages of sleep range from light to deep.
-Each stage has characteristics that can be measured.
 A sleep study is a number of tests done at the same time during sleep.
 The tests measure specific sleep characteristics and help to diagnose sleep disorders.
-A sleep study may also be called polysomnogram.
+Read on to learn what to expect.

 Thoracentesis is a procedure to remove fluid or air from around the lungs.